 I’m a list person so to me, navigation menus are lists.
 They are nice and orderly.
 You can take all your posts/pages about a particular topic and put in a dropdown under a category.
 You can create your own categories.
-When you make your posts or pages always pick a category before you save and if you forget, just go back and edit the post and add the category, then “update” to save it.
+When you make your posts or pages always pick a category before you post it but if you forget, just go back and edit the post and add the category, then “update” to save it.

 The MAIN MENU is the bar across the top of my page with the different “categories.”
 Under the *categories are my pages and posts.
 Most of my categories across the top have a drop down of pages or posts within them.
 If they don’t, that means I only have one page in that category, the “original.”